awsdocs/amazon-rekognition-developer-guide/doc_source/text-detecting-text-procedure.md

 }
 ```

+### Filters<a name="text-filters"></a>

+Filtering by text region, size and confidence score provides you with additional flexibility to control your text detection output\.
+By using regions of interest, you can easily limit text detection to the regions that are relevant to you, for example, the top right of profile photo or a fixed location in relation to a reference point when reading parts numbers from an image of a machine\.
+Word bounding box size filter can be used to avoid small background text which may be noisy or irrelevant\.
+And lastly, word confidence filter enables you to remove results that may be unreliable due to being blurry or smudged\.\.
+You can use the following filters:
++ **MinConfidence** –Sets the confidence level of word detection\.
+Words with detection confidence below this level are excluded from the result\.
+Values should be between 0\.5 and 1\.
+The default MinConfidence is 0\.5\.
++ **MinBoundingBoxWidth** – Sets the minimum width of the word bounding box\.
+Words with bounding boxes that are smaller than this value are excluded from the result\.
+The value is relative to the image frame width\.
++ **MinBoundingBoxHeight** – Sets the minimum height of the word bounding box\.
+Words with bounding box heights less than this value are excluded from the result\.
+The value is relative to the image frame height\.
++ **RegionsOfInterest** – Limits detection to a specific region of the image frame\.
+The values are relative to the frame's dimensions\.
+For text only partially within a region, the response is undefined\.

 ## DetectText Operation Response<a name="text-response"></a>

 The `DetectText` operation analyzes the image and returns an array, TextDetections, where each element \(`[TextDetection](API_TextDetection.md)`\) represents a line or word detected in the image\.
 For each element, `DetectText` returns the following information: